shervintafreshi/IT-Terminology-API/README.md

 # IT Terminology API

 This API was built to support basic CRUD operation requests coming in from the front-end application which displays popular IT and computer science related terms.
-The actual service was created using node.js and express while also utilizing mongodb as a database.
+The service was created using Node.js and Express while also utilizing Mongodb as a database.